charliewprice/AgOpenSteer/README.md

 # AgOpenSteer

-This component, running on ESP32 hardware, implements the autosteer function for a mobile platform (truck, tractor, etc.) and is part of an overall system precision vehicle guidance using the AgOpenGps solution.
+This component, running on ESP32 hardware, implements the autosteer function for a mobile platform (truck, tractor, etc.) and is part of a precision vehicle guidance system using the AgOpenGps solution.

 [AgOpenGPS GitHub] (https://github.com/farmerbriantee/AgOpenGPS)